Best Places to Take Pictures with Santa in NYC

 40-24 College Point Boulevard at Roosevelt Avenue

-Photo packages: Prices to be determined
+Photo packages: Prices TBD

-The Winter Garden in the World Financial Center – Battery Park City
+Santa's Winter Garden – Battery Park City

-220 Vesey Street at West Street
+Brookfield Place, 220 Vesey Street at West Street

 Visit with Santa, reindeer and some lively elves, and then have your picture taken by a professional photographer.
 All proceeds go to New York Theatre Ballet.
-This is my favorite place to have my son photographed with Kris Krinlge.
+This is my favorite place to have my son photographed with Kris Kringle.
 The setting is beautiful and the Santa has a real twinkle in his eye.
 Be sure to get there early as the lines are long and they eventually get capped.

 Another fun option for Santa shots is to take in a festive brunch or breakfast with the fat man.